 Children are naturally curious about tools and work in progress on your home.
 However, to protect them from possible injury and to allow repair personnel an uninterrupted opportunity to work we ask that youngsters be cared for away from ongoing work.
 This policy is for the protection of your children and our employees and trades' personnel.
-Repair personnel may reschedule the appointment if children are in or around the work area.
+We have instructed all repair personnel to reschedule the appointment if children are in or around the work area.